communitiesuk/submit-social-housing-lettings-and-sales-data/docs/monitoring.md

+---
+nav_order: 6
+---

 # Monitoring

 We use self-hosted Prometheus and Grafana for monitoring infrastructure metrics.
-These are run in a dedicated Gov PaaS space called "monitoring" and are deployed as Docker images using Github action pipelines.
+These are run in a dedicated Gov PaaS space called "monitoring" and are deployed as Docker images using GitHub action pipelines.
 The repository for these and more information is here: [dluhc-data-collection-monitoring](https://github.com/communitiesuk/dluhc-data-collection-monitoring).

 ## Performance monitoring and alerting